Oman10 December 2023 08:00 - 15 December 2023 18:00

 Travel insurance is absolutely essential and therefore, for your safety and security, we reserve the right to refuse access to an expedition until we have details of adequate insurance cover provided to us.
-A suitable policy can be booked through campbellirvinedirect.com/worldextrememedicine
+For UK residents, a suitable policy can be booked through campbellirvinedirect.com/worldextrememedicine

 You’ll need to pack extensively for your trip, bringing your own sleeping bag and mat, a personal first aid kit and a number of other specific items – so check out the full kit list.

 - Lightweight trekking boots / shoes